eds123/US-Canada-State-Codes/README.md

 Each are provided in JSON and YAML formats and use the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) standard.

-These two formats can be used in Rails with the handy [Active Hash](https://github.com/zilkey/active_hash) gem

 ### [United States](US/)

 50 states, 1 district (Washington DC) and 3 Overseas Military Destinations.